Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 ---
 id: run-ai-unlimited-jupyterlab-docker
-title: Teradata - AI Unlimited - QuickStart - Run AI Unlimited and JupyterLab using Docker
+title: QuickStart - Run AI Unlimited and JupyterLab using Docker
 description: Learn how to run AI Unlimited and JupyterLab using Docker.
 sidebar_label: Run AI Unlimited and JupyterLab using Docker
 sidebar_position: 3